CityofToronto/bdit_flashcrow/scripts/deployment/web/README.md

 # Web Stack Deployment Guide

 This guide is **deprecated**.
 We previously managed deployments via this process, but have moved to an AWS CodeCommit / CodeDeploy-backed process.
+Some of the scripts in this folder are used by the new process, while others have had bits and pieces borrowed for various machine images and deployment configurations.

 ## Accessing the Web Stack